Copyright © 2016

 "Come along Lieutenant.
 Let's talk as we go; less ears to hear what I have to say this way."

 "Now Lieutenant, I am planning to invade Spain in July at a place called Talavera.
-Mister Sharpe and his men will be raiding the French to the north of us to pull away some of the troops of the French.
+Mister Grey and his men will be raiding the French to the north of us to pull away some of the troops of the French.
 I would like you to work to the south around the area of Arzobispo and Toledo.
 Try to cause as much disruption as you can without being caught.
 I have given you enough men to form a miniature army all of your own so I expect you to make full use of them.
 It leaves you about two months to ready your company and get the new ones settled in.
 Can you do it for me?"

 "It will be done Sir; just tell me when you wish us to start.
 I will try to have the problem at Abrantes fixed well before then."